isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-spray-paint-from-concrete/index.md

 ) is one of the most efficient ways to guarantee a perfect finish if proper procedure is followed.
 Material Required
 - TSP (liquid or powder form) and warm, clean water
-- Stiff bristle brush and hose pipe for� outdoors removal
+- Stiff bristle brush and hose pipe for outdoors removal
 - 1-gallon water bucket and pop or rag for indoors painting removal
 - 5-gallon water bucket and protective gear  goggles, face mask, gloves, etc.
 Procedure to Follow